 What the hell are you supposed to do with your concealed, belt-holstered sidearm when you’re visiting a public lavatory?

-Admit it: when you were a newbie on your first visit to Wal-Mart for nachos after getting your shiny new license and first concealable handgun, you felt more than a little anxiety when you headed into lavatory stall.
+Admit it: when you were a newbie on your first visit to Walmart for nachos after getting your shiny new license and concealed carry permit, you felt more than a little anxiety when you headed into lavatory stall.
 That’s because American public lavatory designers prioritize janitorial convenience over privacy and someone might notice that you had something in your pants that typically isn’t seen in the loo.

-And some of you — I’m not judging here, but you know who you are — decided that the safest and most covert route would be to simply remove the handgun and stick it on the toilet, the paper dispenser, or other handy surface.
+And some of you — I’m not judging here, but you know who you are — decided that the safest and most covert route would be to simply remove the handgun and stick it on the handicapped hand hold, the paper dispenser, or other handy surface.

-It’s to that latter group that I’d like to gently suggest that a different strategy might be appropriate.
+It’s to this latter group that I’d like to gently suggest that a different strategy might be appropriate.

 Look, everyone has different priorities.
 For some of you, avoiding discovery tops the list because the stakes of being ‘made’ while carrying a gun during the typical day are high both socially and in terms of future career prospects.
-Others may have issues with the local constabulary, who might take an aggressive interest in people discovered to be carrying a firearm in public regardless of the legal particulars.
+Others may worry about the local constabulary, who could take an aggressive interest in people discovered to be carrying a firearm in public, regardless of the legal particulars.

 It isn’t easy.
-People of different body types, genders, sartorial tastes, and tolerances for being ‘outed’ may find the solution that works for me (for the record: the waistband solution mentioned above) impractical.
+People of different body types, genders, sartorial tastes, and tolerances for being ‘outed’ may find the solution that works for me (for the record: the waistband solution mentioned above is my preference) is impractical for them.
 But this is something worth thinking about, because it’s a problem that, eventually, we all have to face.

 In my experience, removing the firearm from the holster during a typical bathroom visit is something to be avoided at all costs.
 It’s a version of off-body carry (which I don’t endorse either), but it’s a particularly malignant one that requires its practitioner to be on their game when they are vulnerable to distraction.

-Did you ever leave anything behind in the toilet — say, a cell phone — and have to go back to retrieve it later?
+Did you ever leave anything behind in a bathroom — say, a cell phone — and have to go back to retrieve it later?
 Yeah, that’s the kind of thing we’re talking about.
-Except instead of the next toilet visitor getting to check out the pic of your kids that you have on your cell phone lock screen, that person instead gets free access to a deadly weapon.
+Except instead of the next visitor getting to check out the pic of your kids on your cell phone lock screen, that person gets free access to a deadly weapon.